 How to know if you have an unhealthy weight?

 Obesity is calculated using the Body Mass Index (BMI).
 It is a calculation that divides your weight (in kilograms) by the square of your height (measured in meters).
 The resulting number serves as an indirect readout of your body mass-the relative proportions of fat, muscle, and bone in your body.
 BMI varies with age, gender, pregnancy, and more importantly genetics.
 Your BMI is important for assessing how much fat you have and how much fat you need to lose.

 Obesity increases your risk of certain diseases, like:

 - Insulin resistance

 - Cardiovascular disease

 - Breathing trouble

-BMI may be influenced by more than a person's diet that is genetics.
-There are multiple genes that have been associated with BMI helps in determining whether a person is genetically predisposed to having a higher BMI or not.
-BMI scores are similar among family members as they share genes and similar dietary habits.
-These genetic factors for BMI has direct influence on appetite regulating hormones and activities of fat cells which affects how your body will utilize or metabolize fat.
-Higher your genetic risk for BMI you have more chances of developing related physiological complication.
-Above this if your lifestyle and food habits are unhealthy early onset of some disease in inevitable.
+There are multiple genes that are associated with obesity and knowing them can help in determining if you are genetically predisposed to having a higher fat content.
+Your genetic factors have a direct influence on your appetite as they regulate your hormones and activities of fat cells that affect how your body utilizes or metabolizes fat.
+The higher your genetic risk for obesity, the more your chances of developing related physiological complications.
+Along with your genetic risk, if your lifestyle and food habits are unhealthy, then early onset of some diseases are inevitable.

-DNA testing can check various genetic factors that influence the fluctuation of BMI in individual.
-Genetic reports on tendency for BMI can give insight about your chances to gain weight in future or be obese.
-Learning about how genes impact your nutrition and fitness can help you eliminate the chances of guesswork and approach in a smart way to become fit.
-Weight management goals become very clear by study of genetic factors on BMI that yields new insight on obesity epidemics.
-Eating and exercising in sync with your DNA can work wonders to manage your BMI and keep weight in check.
+DNA tests like DNAwise can check various genetic factors that influence your weight.
+Learning about how genes impact your food and fitness can help you eliminate the chances of guesswork and plan a smart approach towards being healthy.
+Weight management goals become very clear by understanding your genetic factors related to BMI and that also yields new insights on population obesity epidemics.
+Eating and exercising in sync with your DNA can work wonders.
+To create a personalized weight loss plan, book a DNAwise Test Kit.